My holiday in Miami finally came around this Autumn. I spent the summer working, I had days off at the end of October.

 Holiday in Miami

 Miami was a great base for the holiday.
 A lively city and beach resort but also good to visit other areas of Florida.
+Oh, I just remembered… while in Miami I discovered that being bilingual Spanish and English wasn´t anything special at all.
+There it is just the norm!
+Although the Spanish there is quite different than Spanish spoken in Spain.

 Please Note: This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.